-- A Green Bond is added to the Sustainability Report when it was issued by the Company or its subsidiaries during the reporting period. - A Green Bond is removed from the Hang Lung Properties' Sustainability Report when it has been fully repaid by Hang Lung Properties or its subsidiaries. - A Green Loan is added to the Hang Lung Properties' Sustainability Report when it has been drawn by Hang Lung Properties or its subsidiaries and was still outstanding at the end date of the reporting period. - A Green Loan is removed from the Hang Lung Properties' Sustainability Report when it has been repaid. - The green projects eligible for the use of green proceeds are approved by the Sustainable Finance Subcommittee under the Sustainability Steering Committee.
+- A Green Bond is added to the Sustainability Report when it was issued by the Company or its subsidiaries during the reporting period. - A Green Bond is removed from the Sustainability Report when it has been fully repaid by the Company or its subsidiaries. - A Green Loan is added to the Sustainability Report when it has been drawn by the Company or its subsidiaries and was still outstanding at the end date of the reporting period. - A Green Loan is removed from the Sustainability Report when it has been repaid. - The green projects eligible for the use of green proceeds are approved by the Sustainable Finance Subcommittee under the Sustainability Steering Committee.

-Unallocated proceeds are held in accordance with Hang Lung Properties' liquidity guidelines for short-term time deposits or investments, or used to repay existing borrowings within Hang Lung Properties and its subsidiary.
-An independent practitioner, PricewaterhouseCoopers has issued a limited assurance report for Hang Lung Properties.
+Unallocated proceeds are held in accordance with our liquidity guidelines for short-term time deposits or investments, or used to repay existing borrowings within the Group.
+An independent practitioner, PricewaterhouseCoopers has issued a limited assurance report.
 Please refer to Appendix 7 of this Report for further details.